Russia and Saudi Arabia spark unprecedented oil war amid coronavirus threats

 Oil fell by the most since 1991 on Monday after Saudi Arabia started a price war with Russia by slashing its selling prices and pledging to unleash its pent-up supply onto a market reeling from falling demand because of the coronavirus outbreak.
 Libby Hogan reports.

 President Trump on Monday down played a stock market rout driven by panic over the coronavirus outbreak and an oil price war, blaming Russia, Saudi Arabia...
-WorldNews Also reported by •Reuters •Haaretz •MENAFN.com
+WorldNews Also reported by •Reuters •Haaretz

-Saudi Arabia has raised the specter of an oil price war aimed at Russia.
-Moscow refused to comply with OPEC efforts to stabilize the oil markets, reeling from...
-Deutsche Welle Also reported by •Newsmax •MENAFN.com

 Tweets about this